PO-LAB/Python-Gurobi-Pulp/python-gurobi  model/Basic Python+Gurobi Framework.md

 <img src="https://github.com/wurmen/Gurobi-Python/blob/master/python-gurobi%20%20model/picture/Python%2Bgurobi%20%E6%9E%B6%E6%A7%8B.png" width="650">

 ### ● Commonly used for-loops and if-conditionals when modeling.
- In Python, after declaring a for-loop or an if-condition, remember to use a **冒號':'** to end the declaration.
+ In Python, after declaring a for-loop or an if-condition, remember to use a **":"** to end the declaration.
 Then, on the next line, write what you want to do within the for-loop or if-condition.
-It's essential to note that Python uses **縮排** to distinguish between different code blocks.
-Therefore, before starting the next line, remember to press the **tab鍵** to create the indentation.
+It's essential to note that Python uses **indent** to distinguish between different code blocks.
+Therefore, before starting the next line, remember to press the **tab** to create the indentation.
 This way, the program knows that the code is part of the for-loop or if-condition.

 <br>-**for-loop**
 ```python